tehwave/gm48.net-leaderboards-gms2/README.md

 gm48_leaderboards_init();
 ```

-You may optionally send an argument, which contains the script that should be executed when the response from the gm48.net API has been received.
+You may optionally send an argument, which contains the script that should be executed when any response from the gm48.net API has been received.

 ```gml
 gm48_leaderboards_init(scr_example_callback);